Woman Claims To Break Out In Hives Due To Cat "Allergies" Only After Learning That She's Been Around One For A Week

 OP was voted not the a**hole for keeping Jonathan a secret from her sister.
 Just do the grown-up thing — say you don't like cats.

-This situation showcases the fascinating overlap between psychological perceptions and physical symptoms, illustrating how our beliefs can shape our experiences.
+This situation highlights the intricate relationship between psychological perceptions and physical reactions.